databricks/databricks-vscode/CODE_CONVENTIONS.md

    dependencies, register commands.
 7. **Add a barrel (`index.ts`) only if the feature has a clear public surface** other modules import — and make it a _selective_ re-export, not `export *`.
-8. **If the feature needs a prose doc, add `README.md` to its folder** — see section 4a.
-Most features don't.

 A typical new feature: